xuganyu96/benaloh-cryptosystem/README.md

 Unfortunately, this naive scheme also suffers from many problems that can happen when one or the other parties acts dishonestly.
 Here are three of them and how they are addressed using zero-knowledge proof.

 ## The last voter's attack
-Recall from basic number theory that, given a pair of non-trivial square root of some element $x \in \mathbb{Z}_n^*$, there is a non-negligible chance that $n$ can be factored.
-Similarly, given two distinct r-th root of some element $x \in \mathbb{Z}_n^*$, there is also a non-negligible chance of factoring $n$.
+Recall from basic number theory that, given a pair of non-trivial square root of some element $x \in \mathbb{Z}_n^\ast$, there is a non-negligible chance that $n$ can be factored.
+Similarly, given two distinct r-th root of some element $x \in \mathbb{Z}_n^\ast$, there is also a non-negligible chance of factoring $n$.
 This means that if someone other than the election official can obtain such distinct root, he/she can compute the secret key $\phi$ and thus be able to see the vote of other voters, thus breaching the confidentiality.

 Unfortunately, with the naive election scheme, the last voter can manipulate his vote in such a way that he/she can obtain two distinct r-th root.
-One of the r-th root is randomly generated $x^\prime \leftarrow \mathbb{Z}_n^*$, and the last voter can compute the multiplicative inverse of the product of all other ciphertexts, then generate the following ciphertext:
+One of the r-th root is randomly generated $x^\prime \leftarrow \mathbb{Z}_n^\ast$, and the last voter can compute the multiplicative inverse of the product of all other ciphertexts, then generate the following ciphertext:

 $$
 w_\text{last} = (\prod_\text{all other voters}w_i)^{-1}(x_\text{last})^r